What’s New at Walnut Creek Rifle Club?

 Membership applications for the WCRC are available at the clubhouse and on this website.
-Fill out and sign (both sides) of the membership and mail it in with your membership fee, or bring it in on most Tuesdays between 5 PM.
+Fill out and sign (both sides) of the membership and mail it in with your membership fee, or bring it in on most Tuesdays between 5 PM and 7 PM.

 All new applicants are required to attend a short safety briefing and orientation at the club house most Tuesday evenings between 5 PM and 7 PM, or the first Saturday of the month between 10 AM and noon.
 You must personally attend the safety briefing in order to be issued your membership card and electronic gate card.